brandonbloom/SwiftPie/context/swiftpie.md

 Next Steps
 ----------
-- Audit `context/httpie-go` to catalog the supported subset and translate it into SwiftHTTPie's roadmap.
+- Audit `context/httpie-go` to catalog the supported subset and translate it into SwiftPie's roadmap.
 - Decide on concrete handler signature and Vapor integration details using `swift-http-types`.
 - Prototype the core library API and a reference CLI target to validate the workflow end to end.